 Canadian punk rockers The Dirty Nil are making a stop in Minneapolis on October 28th for a headlining show at the 7th Street Entry.
 Formed in 2006, the band may best be described a messy, but beautiful cross between grunge, punk rock, and hardcore.
 The Dirty Nil are set to kick off the first dates of their North American tour next week.
 Opening up for the band at the 7th Street will be Dead Soft and Johnny Yuma.
 If you are interested in coming to the show, tickets are available HERE.

 The Dirty Nil recently released their third studio length album Master Volume full of rock n’ roll bangers such as “That’s What Heaven Feels Like”, “Auf Wiedersehen”, “Bathed In Light” and “Pain of Infinity.”
 This album is an honest reflection of life on the road and being in a touring band.
 Master Volume is arguably the band’s most ambitious, complete and sonically successful album thus far.

 I recently had the opportunity to chat with Luke Bentham, front man and vocalist of The Dirty Nil.
 He was eager to talk about growing up in a supportive scene, the new record, touring, and his favorite Minneapolis punk bands.

 Full interview is listed below:

-AH: I’ll start off by asking a question about your hometown.
+AH: Hi Luke, thanks so much for taking the time today.
+I’ll start off by asking a question about your hometown.
 I understand you guys are from Hamilton, Ontario, and I’m curious.
 What is the local music scene like there?